mopp/layoutplugin.vim/README.md

 ## LayoutPlugin.vim
-This is Vim Plugin for generate plugin directory structure.
+This is Vim Plugin for generate plugin directory and files.

 ## Installation
     ```vim